BenGale93/cli-llm/README.md

 ```

 It will then save a new README file in the current working directory, based on
 the contents of your library.
-Play with prompt to fine-tune the result.
+Experiment with the prompt to fine-tune the

-# Plans
+result.

-- Add ability to place and find tools in the `.local` directory.
-Making them
+## Plans

-    useful across projects.
+- Add ability to place and find tools in the `.local` directory, making them useful across projects.
 - Extract common functions into the `helper` module.
-- Add config support.
+- Implement configuration support.